Billy Smith (baseball coach)

-Billy Franklin Smith (born January 14, 1930 at High Point, North Carolina) is a retired American professional baseball first baseman, outfielder, manager and coach.
+Billy Franklin Smith (born January 14, 1930, at High Point, North Carolina) is a retired American professional baseball first baseman, outfielder, manager and coach.
 He threw and batted left-handed, stood 5 ft 9 in tall and weighed 160 lb during his active career.
 Smith compiled a lifetime batting average of .312 in minor league baseball but he never climbed higher than the Double-A level.

 Smith graduated from Jamestown, North Carolina, High School and attended North Carolina State University.
-He played in the Boston/Milwaukee Braves' farm system from 1950–1954 and 1956–1960, spending his last three seasons as the playing manager of the Boise Braves of the Class C Pioneer League.
+He played in the Boston/Milwaukee Braves' farm system from 1950 to 1954 and from 1956 to 1960, spending his last three seasons as the playing manager of the Boise Braves of the Class C Pioneer League.
 In 1959, he managed Boise to an 81–47 record and a runaway Pioneer League regular-season title, and led the league in hitting with a .390 mark.
 But his club fell in the first round of the playoffs to the Idaho Falls Russets.
 (His Boise club would win the playoffs in both 1958 and 1960, however.)